hemerajs/hemera/packages/hemera-nsq/README.md

 [Steps](http://nsq.io/deployment/docker.html)

 ### How does it work with NATS and Hemera
 We use a seperate topic for every NSQ Topic/Channels because with that you can listen in every hemera service for events.
-Every message will be delivered to the next subscriber.
-If you have running two instances of your hemera-amqp service and you use a __fanout__ mechanism you will execute your RPC multiple times.
+Every message will be forwarded to the NATS subscriber.
 As you can see NSQ give you new possibilities how to distribute your data but without lossing the benefits of nats-hemera with regard to load balancing and service-discovery.

 #### Example